plokhotnyuk/jsoniter-scala/README.md

 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - Both key and value codecs are specialized to be work with primitives efficiently without boxing/unboxing
 - No extra buffering is required when parsing from `java.io.InputStream` or serializing to `java.io.OutputStream`
+- Using black box macros only for codec generation ensures that your types will never be changed
+- Ability to print all generated code for codecs using a custom scala compiler option: `-Xmacro-settings:print-codecs`
 - No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`
 - Releases for different Scala versions: 2.11, 2.12, 2.13.0-M4, 2.13.0-M5
 - Support of compilation to a native image by GraalVM